Sabbat: Yule (Winter Solstice), December 21st

 Egyptian: The Divine Child, Horus, Isis, Ra/Re

-European/Germanic: Frau Perchta/Percht/Berchta, The Divine Child, The Great Mother, The Green Man, The Holly King, The Horned One, Krampus, the Oak King, Saint Nicholas, Santa Claus,
+European/Germanic: the Cailleach, Frau Perchta/Percht/Berchta, The Divine Child, The Great Mother, The Green Man, The Holly King, The Horned One, Krampus, the Oak King, Saint Nicholas, Santa Claus

 Greek: Apollo, Demeter, the Divine Child, Dionysus, Gaia/Gaea, Pan